RudraveerMandal/POGchain/docs/software/commands.md

 * **report-last-history-checkpoint**: Download and report last history checkpoint from a history archive.
 * **run**: Runs POGchain service.<br>
-  Option **--wait-for-consensus** lets validators wait to hear from the network before participating in consensus.<br>
+  Option **--wait-for-validation** lets validators wait to hear from the network before participating in validation.<br>
   Option **--in-memory** stores the current ledger in memory rather than a database.<br>
   Option **--start-at-ledger <N>** starts **--in-memory** mode with a catchup to